 Sexually transmitted infections (STIs) are infections that are spread primarily through person-to-person sexual contact.
-There are more than 30 different sexually transmissible bacteria, viruses and parasites.
-The most common sexually transmitted infections are Gonorrhea, Chlamydia infection, Syphilis, Trichomoniasis, Cancroids, Granuloma inguinale, Candidiasis, Genital herpes, Genital warts, Human immunodeficiency virus (HIV) infection and Hepatitis B infection [5].
+There are more than 30 different sexually transmissible bacteria, viruses and parasites with the most common ones being Gonorrhea, Chlamydia infection, Syphilis, Trichomoniasis, Cancroids, Granuloma inguinale, Candidiasis, Genital herpes, Genital warts, Human immunodeficiency virus (HIV) infection and Hepatitis B infection [5].
 Several, in particular HIV and syphilis, can also be transmitted from mother to child during pregnancy and childbirth, and through blood products and tissue transfer.
-The clinical features of these diseases includes painful menstruation, penile or vaginal discharge, itchy perineum, Lower abdominal pain, swollen glands in the groin, fever on and off, menstrual disorders, genital ulcers, painful or difficult intercourse, warts in the genital area, conjunctivitis in infants born to infected mothers and sores in the mouth.
-However many are asymptomatic.
-It must be stated that not all the symptoms enumerated above may be seen in a single individual.
-On the other hand, HIV/AIDS may be accompanied by symptoms such as fever, weight loss, sore throat, chronic diarrhea, skin rash and other non specific symptoms [6].
+The clinical features of these diseases are varied with many being asymptomatic.
+On the other hand, HIV/AIDS may be accompanied by symptoms such as fever, weight loss, chronic diarrhea, skin rash and other non specific symptoms [6].